 To appraise a vehicle, please select a model below:

 Since its debut back when the Beatles were singing about holding hands, the Chevrolet Malibu has gone through several iterations.
-The initial lineup consisted of rear-drive midsizers that included coupes, sedans, wagons and the legendary, high-horsepower SS-badged muscle car.
-After a downsizing in the late 1970s and a quiet death in the early '80s, the Malibu was reincarnated as a smaller, anonymous, front-wheel-drive favorite of rental fleets.
+The initial lineup consisted of rear-drive midsize cars that included coupes, sedans, wagons and the legendary, high-horsepower SS-badged muscle car.
+After a downsizing in the late 1970s and a quiet death in the early '80s, the Malibu returned as a front-wheel-drive midsize sedan in the late 1990s.